 Certain medical injectables obtained directly by a medical provider or infusion pharmacy, and administered in a medical setting may require pre-certification.
-To determine whether the medical injectable you are prescribing requires pre-certification, please refer to the Prior Authorization Lookup tool at https://mediprovider.empireblue.com/new-york-empire-provider/claims/prior-authorization-lookup-tool.
+To determine whether the medical injectable you are prescribing requires pre-certification, please refer to the Prior Authorization Lookup tool at https://providers.anthem.com/ny Claims > Prior Authorization Lookup Tool.